florian-ariasu/online-voting-platform/README.md

 ### Test fixes — 8 October 2025

 I fixed five previously failing unit tests in this project.
 The issues were addressed in the implementation so that the unit test suite now completes successfully.
-This section documents the change at a high level and how to verify it.
+This section documents the change at a high level.

 What changed
 - Fixed five failing unit tests that previously surfaced during automated runs.